m0k99/vue3-skeleton-loader/README.md

             </td>
         <tr>
             <td colspan="4">
-                an object that pass to skeleton container to set custom style.
+                An object that pass to skeleton container to set custom style.
             </td>
         </tr>
         <tr>